skjolber/unzip-csv/README.md

 void beginFileEntry(String name);
 void endFileEntry(String name, ThreadPoolExecutor executor);
 void endFileCollection(String name, ThreadPoolExecutor executor);
-boolean splitFileEntry(final String name, long size); // decide whether to split this file on newline
+FileChunkSplitter splitFileEntry(final String name, long size); // decide whether to split this file on newline
 ```

 for pre- or post-processing.
 Call the super method wherever it exists.
 Notice the `ThreadPoolExecutor` which allows for queueing more work.